artefactual/atom-docs/dev-manual/overview/api-intro.rst

 `Wikipedia <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__ for a list of available codes) as the parameter value.

+This parameter is not required for an API request.
+If it is not included, then AtoM will return the response with data from the default culture of the application.

 AtoM is a multilingual application that supports the translation of both user interface elements, and user content.
 This means that it is possible that a particular resource is available in more than one culture - the availability